kt1928/Preconstruction-Personnel-Fee-Estimator/README.md

 ## Setup

-Downlaod the program and unzip it.
-Then open the folder contaning the program in the enviroment of your choice.
-Make sure the csv file is in the same folder as the program
+Downlaod the program folder and unzip it.
+Then open the folder contaning the program in Visual Studio Code.

 ## How to use the program